This ecommerce glossary compiles more than 85 of the most common terms you need to know when selling online in 2020.

 Lost Buy Box (LBB)

-In ecommerce, the term margin refers to the difference between the seller‘s cost of acquiring a product and the selling price.
+Refers to the difference between a seller‘s cost of acquiring a product and the selling price.
 Margins are expressed as percentages (%) of net sales revenues.

 Reading recommendation: The complete guide to profit margins.